Skip to main content

 CASE

-Sharon, a sixth-grade math teacher, stops by her friend Janie’s house for coffee.
-While she is there, Janie’s 5-year-old son, Bobby, who has been diagnosed with autism, runs into the kitchen and for no apparent reason shoves his 2-year-old sister, who falls to the floor.
-The sister is not injured, but Janie yells at Bobby, picks him up, and throws him across the kitchen, where he slides into a cabinet, hitting the back of his head.
+Esmerelda, a school teacher, stops by her friend Janie’s house for coffee.
+While she is there, Janie’s son, Caden, who is a student in Esmerelda’s class, runs into the kitchen and for no apparent reason aggressively shoves his 2-year-old sister, who falls to the floor.
+Caden, age 7, has been diagnosed with a spectrum disorder.
+While the sister is not injured, Janie yells at Caden, picks him up, and throws him across the kitchen, where he slides into a cabinet, hitting the back of his head.

-Concerned for his well-being, Sharon examines Bobby and finds that he is uninjured.
-Even so, Sharon recognizes the importance of taking action for the safety of her friend’s young son.
-She empathizes with her friend and expresses her concern for the family.
-She acknowledges how frightening and stressful it must be for Janie to have a child with a serious condition and asks Janie if she could refer Bobby to a program for autistic children that is provided by the school district.
-Janie tearfully agrees, and Sharon makes a few calls to the school district to gather information about the program.
+Concerned for his well-being, Esmerelda examines Caden and finds that he is okay.
+Even so, Esmerelda recognizes the importance of taking action for the safety of her student.
+She empathizes with Janie and expresses her concern for the family.
+She acknowledges how frightening and stressful it must be for Janie to have a child with a serious condition.
+She then shifts to a professional role, asking Janie if she can refer Caden to a program for children with learning differences that is provided by the school district.
+Janie tearfully agrees, and Esmerelda makes a call to the school district to gather information about the program.

-Sharon makes a point to call Janie the next day and frequently thereafter.
-One month later, Janie tells Sharon that General Protective Services has helped her find a program in which she is learning appropriate new ways of dealing with Bobby’s acting-out behaviors.
+Esmerelda makes a point to call Janie the next day and frequently thereafter.
+Two months later, Janie tells Esmerelda that a social worker helped her find a program in which she is learning appropriate new ways of dealing with the challenge of Caden’s spectrum disorder.

 WHAT IS CHILD ABUSE?